 Several companies embraced it to gloss over their poor treatment of their own workers.
 Amazon has spent years punishing its distribution center employees for trying to organize.
 Most recently, the retail behemoth thwarted a unionization effort at its warehouse in Bessemer, Alabama, where the workforce is about 85 percent Black, through a mix of intimidation and aggressive propaganda.
 But Jeff Bezos was quick to encourage managers to cancel their meetings last Juneteenth and take time to “reflect.”
 At a warehouse in Chicago, workers were offered chicken and waffles to mark the occasion.
 “Where’s the solidarity in that?” read a post on an online forum for local Amazon workers.
 “We demand a paid holiday, not some damn chicken.”

-In California last year, Uber spearheaded a $200 million campaign to pass a ballot measure, Proposition 22, that would ensure it didn’t have to categorize its drivers as employees with the attendant rights and benefits.
+In California in 2020, Uber spearheaded a $200 million campaign to pass a ballot measure, Proposition 22, that would ensure it didn’t have to categorize its drivers as employees with the attendant rights and benefits.
 The company did, however, give its employees a paid day off last Juneteenth, to much fanfare — the drivers were not included.